From paintbrush to pixel: A review of deep neural networks in AI-generated art: Ethical concerns

+The ability of generative models to create images that are indistinguishable from real human-made images comes with several ethical concerns.
+These so-called ‘Deepfakes’ have caused harm in many ways, including political misinformation, fraud through impersonation, and a broader loss of trust in digital media \cite{mirsky2020, hancock2021, diakopoulos2021}.
+As a result, OpenAI and Google did not release their powerful text-to-image models fully open source.
+Users can only use filtered versions of their models through a web interface.
+These filtered versions have been trained on datasets that exclude potentially harmful images depicting violence, nudity or recognizable people (e.g., celebrities, political figures).

-StabilityAI opted for the transparent approach, releasing both the code of their model as well as the weights.
-This allows anyone to use and adjust their model, that has been trained on images containing recognizable figures.
-Their dataset is filtered for explicit nudity and violence, however, it does contain artistic nudity such as nude paintings or sculptures.
-Figure~\ref{nude} illustrates how Stable Diffusion allows the generation of semi-nude images of recognizable figures.
+Stability AI opted for the transparent approach, releasing their models fully open source.
+This allows anyone to use and adjust their model for different purposes.
+Their models have been trained on less filtered datasets, which include recognizable figures and artistic nudity such as nude paintings or sculptures.
+Fig.~\ref{ethics} illustrates how Stable Diffusion allows the generation of (semi-)nude images of recognizable figures.
 For illustration purposes, we opted for fictional characters and partially nude images.
-However, it is possible to create harmful deepfakes using Stable diffusion.
-As a result, many expressed their concerns about the release of Stable Diffusion, and its possible misuse.
-Emad Mostaque, the founder of StabilityAI, has stated in several interviews that the technology is not the issue, rather those who have malicious intentions.
-Other technologies, such as GANs, have resulted in harmful deep fakes in the past.
-Our role as society is to find proper rules of conduct to deal with these misuses, rather than denying access to new groundbreaking technology.
-That being said, StabilityAI has instilled multiple safety barriers to avoid misuse by stating ethical and legal rules in Stable Diffusion's permission license (e.g., stating you cannot spread nude or violent deepfakes) and including an AI-based safety classifier that filters the generated images.
+To make a comparison similar to the previous section, we also present images generated by Midjourney.
+Although we intended to include images generated by DALL-E 3, it did not permit us to do so due to content policy restrictions.
+However, it is possible to create harmful deepfakes using Stable diffusion and Midjourney.
+Fig.~\ref{ethics} shows that the Batman images are comparable in terms of nudity between SDXL and Midjourney.
+However, when generating Snow White in the style of \emph{The Birth of Venus}, there are noticeable differences in both styles and degrees of nudity.
+Specifically, in the case of Snow White, SDXL adheres more closely to the original composition, whereas Midjourney's generations align more with the original style.
+Additionally, SDXL produces significantly more explicit nudity compared to Midjourney in this example.
+That being said, Stability AI has instilled multiple safety barriers to avoid misuse by stating ethical and legal rules in Stable Diffusion’s permission license (e.g., stating you cannot spread nude or violent deepfakes) and including an AI-based safety classifier that filters the generated images.